 Sadly, due to their unique characteristics, including a flat nose and a shortened upper jaw, coupled with narrow nasal passages and nostrils, bulldogs can suffer from severe respiratory conditions, including noisy snoring and breathing.
 This condition is known as Brachycephalic Obstructive Airway Syndrome (BOAS).

-Wylie Vets bulldog surgery
+Wylie Vets specialist interest in bulldog surgery

 These respiratory conditions can be improved by surgery.
 If the surgery is performed when the bulldog is still young, significant improvements to the animal’s quality of life can be made.
 Undergoing such precautionary surgery can result in the dog being far less prone to experiencing a respiratory emergency.